qaiswardag/go_backend_api/README.md

 # About

 This project is using the Go programming language.
-The system aims to provide a transparent and secure platform .
+The system aims to provide a transparent and secure platform.

 # Features